secure-systems-lab/lab-guidelines/commits.md

 #### Separate Moving and Modifying Files
 If you are moving/renaming a file, never make changes to that file in the same commit.
-If a file is moved with no changes, it shows up as such in GitHub, and reviewing the move is very easy.
-If even one minor change is made to the moved file, the diff in GitHub will instead show up as the deletion of all the lines in the file at the old location and the addition of all the lines in the file at the new location, which makes reviewing any modifications complicated.
+If a file is moved with no changes, it shows up as such in *GitHub*, and reviewing the move is very easy.
+If even one minor change is made to the moved file, the diff in *GitHub* will instead show up as the deletion of all the lines in the file at the old location and the addition of all the lines in the file at the new location, which makes reviewing any modifications complicated.
 Ideally, moving and modifying should even be in separate branches and pull